Dudeman85/GameEngine-Legacy/doc/Class References/Animator and Sprite Reference.md

 ## Sprite

 The sprite component contains a drawable sprite.
+It's origin is center.
 It can be changed as such,
 ```cpp
 //Set the entity's texture